Do Go On - 536 - FedEx Flight 705

 Yeah.

-Why is it called the cockpit?
+Why is it called a cockpit?

 I assume it's because they would sometimes have to change.